codeswot/prayQuiet/README.md

 We value user feedback and are committed to continuously improving Pray Quiet.
-If you have any suggestions, questions, or encounter any issues, please reach out to our dedicated support team at elmubarak333@gmail.com.
+If you have any suggestions, questions, or encounter any issues, please reach out to me at elmubarak333@gmail.com.